thomasandre84/nd064-c2-message-passing-projects-starter/README.md

 * [K3s](https://k3s.io/) - Lightweight distribution of K8s to easily develop against a local cluster
 * [Kafka](https://kafka.apache.org/) - Distributed Streaming Platform
 * [Strimzi](https://strimzi.io/) - Kafka for Kubernetes
+* [Flask Kafka](https://pypi.org/project/flask-kafka/) - Kafka Wrapper for Flask to consume messages - remark: a KafkaConsumer is instantiated a different way with this dependency - see documentation

 ## Running the app
 The project has been set up such that you should be able to have the project up and running with Kubernetes.